Elnaz-Ziad/oacc/README.md

 # OACC Project

-This project provides utilities for cleaning, analyzing, and visualizing the OACC dataset.
+This project provides utilities for cleaning and visualizing the OACC dataset.

 ### Install (editable):
     pip install -e .